bennthomsen/EnergiaAssemblyUploader/README.md

 To assemble and upload on Windows:

-Plug in the MSP430 Lauchpad to a USB port
+Plug in the MSP430 Lauchpad to a USB port.
-Start the command window
+Start the command window.
-cd to the directory that you saved the files in run the assemble file by entering make to assemble the code run the batch file entering upload to upload the code to the MSP430
+cd to the directory that you saved the files in.
+Run the assemble file by entering make to assemble the code.
+Run the batch file entering upload to upload the code to the MSP430.

 To assemble and upload on Mac OS:

-Plug in the MSP430 Lauchpad to a USB port
+Plug in the MSP430 Lauchpad to a USB port.
-Start terminal
+Start terminal.
-cd to the directory that you saved the files in run the makefile file by entering make to assemble the code upload the assembled code by entering make upload
+cd to the directory that you saved the files in.
+To assemble the code run the makefile file by entering: make Upload the assembled code by entering: make upload